biancalyonsj/GoodNightNews/README.md

 -	Implement the Preference Fragment
 -	Launch a Settings Activity from a menu in the Main Activity
 -	Use Uri.Builder class to add query parameters to the URL
--	Launch a Settings Activity from a menu in the Main Activity
--	Use Uri.Builder class to add query parameters to the URL
 -	Update and display the Preference Summary

 <img src="GoodNightNews\MainPage.png" width="350" height="620"> <img src="GoodNightNews\SettingsActivity.png" width="350" height="620">